BoXun-Sun/Physical-field-neural-network-PFNN/README.md

 # Physical-field-neural-network-PFNN
+Thank you for your interest.
-The author respects originality.
-To protect the rights of the paper, the code will be made available after the paper is officially accepted.
+The code will be made available after the paper is officially accepted.